On November 30, 2012 I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Puerto Vallarta, Mexico.

 2. Honor Your Heritage

 Mexico embraces her rich history, values her cultural roots and honors her young and old alike.
-Her people celebrate with intention and a reverence for the sacred.
+Her people celebrate with intention and a reverence for the sacred, family and community.

 3. Life is To Be Celebrated